zitzmah/test-backend/README.md

 | /auth/login | POST | logs in user and returns user JSON with JWT token | username and password must be included in body |

 ## Component Architecture

-You can use the [Mermaid Markdown Syntax](https://mermaid-js.github.io/mermaid/#/flowchart) to create a chart of how the parts of your frontend website relate to each other.
-Units should represent components of your page.
-The following is an example you may see in a Single Page Application like a React App.

 ```mermaid
 flowchart TD